Is Horseback Riding Summer Camp Safe for Beginners?

 The best beginner camps:

-allow kids to move at their own pace
+allow children to move at their own pace

 remove pressure